1661 N. Swan Rd., Suite 240 · Tucson, AZ 85712 · 520.230.2530 · By appointment

 How long is each testing session?

 Testing sessions are typically three to four hours, with breaks.
-Most evaluations involve one or two testing sessions; comprehensive evaluations may involve more.
+Most evaluations involve one or two testing sessions; more complex evaluations may involve more.
 Back-to-back sessions can be arranged if travel is a factor.

 How are adolescent evaluations structured?